POST /v0/agreements/deploy-with-permit or POST /v0/agreements/{id}/input.

 Input signing reference

 The input permit is signed over the hashed input ID and an ABI-encoded payload.
 If you usesubmitAgreementInputWithPermit(...), the SDK performs this derivation and signing for you.
+For raw input submission, read the deployed agreement record first and use its chainId and contract address in the EIP-712 domain.

 Input typed data